-Joplin isn’t a tourist hotspot, but plenty of people- both travelers and locals- look for fun ways to spend a day in the area.
-Popular tourist “destinations” in and around Joplin include a museum, Civil War sites in Carthage, or the casinos a few miles across the border in Oklahoma, but these aren’t my style at all!
+Joplin isn’t a tourist hotspot, but plenty of people- both travelers and locals- look for fun things to do in Joplin, Missouri.
+Popular tourist “destinations” in and around Joplin include a museum, Civil War sites in Carthage, or the casinos a few miles across the border into Oklahoma, but these aren’t my style at all!

 After living in Joplin for 6 years, I located a lot of off-the-beaten-track gems that will make your visit to the Joplin or Carthage area exciting, memorable, and one of a kind!

 When I had visitors stay with me for a day in my Joplin Airbnb, this was my go-to itinerary to pass a day exploring the best that Joplin and the surrounding area have to offer travelers, and this list of things to do in Joplin has always been a hit- providing lots of entertainment for kids and adults while also allowing space and time to chat and enjoy the day together.

-Travel Itinerary for a Full day of Things to Do in Joplin, MO
+A Full Day of Fun Things to Do in Joplin, MO